 Other countries offer nation-wide tools and information available via websites.
-The at support for medium to small enterprises offers a risk assessment tool for psychosocial risks.
+The Netherlands have set up accessible tools and resources as part of the Broad Social Cooperation.
+A website financed by the Ministry of Social Affairs and Employment directed at support for medium to small enterprises offers a risk assessment tool for psychosocial risks.
 In Japan there is also a national website called "Kokoro no Mimi" (meaning "Ears of the Heart"), providing comprehensive information on mental health to employers, employees, and their families, supervisors, and support providers, along with the option for email consultations.
 Here, tools for the legally mandated stress checks are also available.
+Furthermore, through Japan Organization of Occupational Health and Safety (JOHAS), a public interest organisation established by the Ministry of Health, Labour and Welfare, consultations on mental health from both labour and management occur.
+They dispatch specialised staff to companies and provide support for mental health planning and training.
+All these services are provided free of charge.